anno-domini-207/auto-diff/docs/source/index.rst

 - How are they run?
 - How are they integrated?

-Our tests are contained in tests/test_AutoDiff.py.
+Our tests are contained in tests directory. test_AutoDiff.py is used to test the functions in the AutoDiff Class.

 Our test suites are hosted through TravisCI and CodeCov.
 We run TravisCI first to test the accuracy and CodeCov to test the test coverage.
+The results can be inferred via the README section.

 Packaging
 ^^^^^^^^^